-What can a Bachelor’s in Respiratory Therapy do?
+What can you do with a Bachelor’s in Respiratory Therapy?

 The Bachelor in Respiratory Therapy program is designed for professionals that have an associate’s degree and have hands-on experience in respiratory therapy.
 A Bachelor’s degree will help advance your career or position you for a Master’s degree.